Do you have family surname files?

 County records, or unofficial sources such as newspaper files, church registers, family Bibles, and gravestone inscriptions must be used to obtain data for earlier years.

-Beginning February 13, 2012, original birth certificates for 1906-1908 and death certificates for 1906-1963 will be available at the State Archives.
-They may be reviewed in person during public research hours or copies may be requested by mail using the Mail Reference Order Form.
-Certificates dating 1906-1944 are available for free to Pennsylvania residents through Ancestry.com Pennsylvania.
+Original birth certificates for 1906-1908 and death certificates for 1906-1963 will be available at the State Archives.
+Death certificates dating 1906-1963 are available for free to Pennsylvania residents through Ancestry.com Pennsylvania.
 For certified copies of birth and death certificates, 1906-present, and for birth and death records that have not been transferred to the State Archives, contact the Division of Vital Records, P.O.
 Box 1528, 101 South Mercer Street, New Castle, PA; telephone: (724) 656-3100.
 How can I access county court record information?

 Aside from visiting the individual county courthouse, some court records from most of Pennsylvania's counties have been microfilmed and are available for viewing at the Archives.
 Do you have tax records?